windingwind/zotero-pdf-translate/README.md

 ### Advanced

+- Strip empty lines and thinking from translation results: Automatically remove empty lines or thinking labels from translation results, especially for some LLM translation services.
 - Automatically Detect Item Language
   - Disable Automatic Translation when File Language is(comma-separated): If you want to disable automatic translation in `zh` and `ja` files, set `zh,ja`.
+Default `zh,zh-CN,中文`.
 - Delimiter (between text and translation): When translating annotations, the result will be wrapped inside this character to allow safe re-translate.
-If set to empty, re-translating annotations will replace the annotation comment with the new translate result.
+If set to empty, re-translating annotations will replace the annotation comment/body with the new translate result.
+- Regex for removing extra text from translation results (leave empty to disable): Automatically remove text from translation results using regex.
+You need to understand how to use regex in advance.
+- Reset field of selected items in library: Batch reset the _Title Translation_ or _Abstract Translation_ of selected items.
+Please select the items in Library or Collection panel and then click the button.

 ## Development & Contributing